 - Target of Analytics Reporting: UE, group of UE or any UE;

-- URSP traffic descriptor list (e.g. Application Descriptors, Flow Descriptors in URSP rule);
+- information corresponding to the expected traffic to be routed via a PDU session based on URSP traffic descriptor list (e.g. Flow Descriptors in URSP rule) of the provisioned URSP rule ;

 - Analytics Filter Information per URSP traffic descriptor list containing:

-- Area of Interest;
+- Area of Interest (i.e. the location of UEs where URSP rule enforcement is monitored) ;

-- S-NSSAI;
+- S-NSSAI corresponding to a Route Selection Descriptor of the URSP rule ;

-- DNN;
+- DNN corresponding to a Route Selection Descriptor of the URSP rule ;